yyklee/yyklee/README.md

 ### About me
 My name is Ella.
 I have extensive experience developing spatial and econometric methods to model human behavior and market dynamics.
 I use experimentation and causal inference techniques to solve ambiguous and complex problems.
-Apart from that I love writing articles (on Data Science, Consumer Behavior and Product Analysis) and contributing to open source.

 ### Interest
 - Experimentation
 - Causal Inference
 - Machine Learning